 The Foundation’s interests include classic and twenty-first century First Amendment issues and the larger challenge of the creation of a better informed citizenry.
-It currently has no open application grant programs in the informed citizen area.
+It currently has one open application grant program in the informed citizen area.

 Applied History Course Development Program

 In line with its mission to ‘develop a better informed citizenry’, the Foundation’s focus in Applied History is narrower than the typical “big tent” definition of Applied History as the examination of recent or current-day issues through an analysis of historical precedents or parallel.
 The Foundation’s focus is on the development of undergraduate courses which prepare students for their role as citizens.
 The Foundation wishes to promote Applied History courses that examine U.S. public policy issues that students will confront throughout their lifetimes.
 It believes that a familiarity with the historical record on such major issues will help prepare students for their role as citizen and lead them to be more informed consumers of news and more responsible decision makers.Learn More

 A New Prize Contest: Applying History to Help Reunite America

 As a recent Pew Research Center report notes: “Americans have rarely been as polarized as they are today.”
 It continues, “The studies we’ve conducted at Pew Research Center over the past few years illustrate the increasingly stark disagreement between Democrats and Republicans on the economy, racial justice, climate change, law enforcement, international engagement and a long list of other issues.”
 American leaders from both parties have identified this polarization as a major challenge for the nation.